Our mind is influential, but it is also influenceable

 Our mind has an enormous influence on us – when we are thinking of one thing, it can take our thoughts in an entirely different direction, even totally opposite direction.
 For example, it can change our thoughts from pure to impure in just one moment.

-In the Bhagavad-gita, Arjuna underscores the mind’s fearsome power by comparing it to a raging wind (06.34).
+In the Bhagavad-gita, Arjuna underscores the mind’s fearsome power by comparing the mind to a raging wind (06.34).
 And Krishna acknowledges Arjuna’s assessment (06.35).

 We can’t avoid the mind’s influence on us, but we can change the kind of influence it has on us.
 How?
 By changing what influences it, for it is also influenceable.
 What influences the mind?
 Its experiences.
 The mind’s past experiences have shaped its conceptions of happiness, which determine how it influences us.
-If it experiences a higher happiness that differs from its current conceptions of happiness, it becomes positively influenced.
+If we can get it to experience a higher happiness that differs from its current conceptions of happiness, it becomes positively influenced.

-The best way to influence the mind is by bhakti-yoga practice, for it connects us with the reservoir of happiness, Krishna.
+The best way to influence the mind positively is by bhakti-yoga practice, for such practice connects us with the reservoir of happiness, Krishna.
 That fulfilling connection gradually helps the mind understand that absorption in Krishna is more relishable than the most enjoyable worldly object.
 The Bhagavad-gita (07.01) confirms that bhakti-yoga practice makes the mind attached to Krishna.

-A divinely attached mind becomes our friend, influencing us positively instead of negatively, blocking unhealthy choices and boosting healthy choices.
+A divinely attached mind becomes our friend, influencing us positively instead of negatively.

 To know more about this verse, please click on the image